Hanauma Bay Travel Guide, Updated 2021

 Hanauma Bay is a spectacular white-sand beach surrounded by lush green cliffs; it really is a sight to behold.
 Formed from a series of volcanic eruptions, Hanauma Bay is now a marine life sanctuary.
 This historic bay was used by Hawaiian royalty for fishing and recreation.
 It was aptly named Hanauma, which means curved bay, in Hawaiian.

-We recommend you arrive to Hanauma Bay early.
-This beach is one of Oahu’s most popular tourist attractions.
-In fact, about 3,000 people visit the park daily.
+Parking remains first come, first serve, even if you have a reservation.
+We recommend you arrive to Hanauma Bay early, before your reservation, in case you can't find parking.
 If you get to Hanauma and the parking lot is full, you have a few options:

 - You can wait and check back every 10-15 minutes to see if someone just left.
 The parking attendants require that you keep driving, so you’ll have to turn around down the road to check back.